-The West Branch of the Lackawaxen River provides habitat for a diverse coldwater fishery at the upper end of the reservoir including native brook trout (Salvelinus fontinalis) and migratory American eel (Anguilla rostrata) and is designated as a wild trout fishery by the State.
-The downstream reach of the West Branch Lackawaxen River is a Trout Stocked Fishery starting some distance downstream of Prompton Dam toward its confluence with the Delaware River and is used by migratory fishes for spawning and nursery habitat such as the American Shad (Alosa sapidissima) and American eel.
-A Pennsylvania Fish and Boat survey conducted in the 1970's downstream of Prompton Dam identified Fall Fish (Semotilus corporalis), Blacknose Dace (Rhinichthys atratulus), American eel, Margined Madtom (Noturus insignis), Pumpkinseed (Lepomis gibbosus), White Sucker (Catostomus commersoni), and
+The West Branch of the Lackawaxen River provides habitat for a diverse coldwater fishery upstream of the reservoir and is designated as a wild trout fishery by the State.
+The downstream reach of the West Branch Lackawaxen River is a Trout Stocked Fishery starting some distance downstream of Prompton Dam toward its confluence with the Delaware River and is used by migratory fishes such as the American Shad (Alosa sapidissima) and American eel (Anguilla rostrata) for spawning and nursery habitats.
+State fishery surveys conducted in the West Branch of the Lackawaxen River (2006, 2007 and 2017) identified Fall Fish (Semotilus corporalis), Blacknose Dace (Rhinichthys atratulus), American eel, Margined Madtom (Noturus insignis), Pumpkinseed (Lepomis gibbosus), White Sucker (Catostomus commersoni), Redbreast sunfish (Lepomis auritus), Rock Bass (Ambloplites rupestris), Smallmouth Bass